 - The car you want to insure does not meet Michigan safety requirements.

-Who to contact if your insurance company denies you insurance:
+Where to get a quote if your insurance company denies you insurance:

 Finally, If you have a problem with MAIPF and they cannot answer your question, contact the Department of Insurance and Financial Services

-You can get auto insurance coverage provided by MAIPF website by visiting a filling it out your information to be contacted by licensed Michigan auto insurance agent.
+You can get auto insurance coverage provided by the MAIPF website by visiting a filling out your information to be provided with a Michigan auto insurance quote.